NoahWright87/NoahWrightDev/_pages/about.md

 Got an opportunity you'd like to discuss?
 Want to give some feedback about the site?
 By all means, [get in touch](/contact/).
 {: .text-justify}

+Want to know even more of my background?
+Check out the [long version of my resume](/long-resume/).